On Rellich-type asymptotics for eigenfunctions on rank one symmetric spaces of noncompact type: Introduction and main results

-Another related contribution is due to Chen and Liu \cite{CL}, who investigated scattering theory on real hyperbolic spaces.
-In their analysis, they proved a somewhat related Rellich-type $L^2$ uniqueness theorem for solutions to the Helmholtz equation in the exterior of geodesic balls, within the setting of real hyperbolic spaces $\mathbb{H}^n$, where the underlying group structure is given by $SO_0(1,n)/SO(n)$.
-In comparison, our result extends this $L^2$-uniqueness property to the more general class of rank-one symmetric spaces of noncompact type, while retaining the same geometric interpretation in terms of complements of geodesic balls.
+Another related result is due to Chen and Liu~\cite{CL}, who developed a scattering theoretic framework on real hyperbolic spaces \(\mathbb H^{n}\) and established, among other things, an \(L^{2}\)-Rellich type uniqueness theorem for solutions of the Helmholtz equation in the exterior of geodesic balls.
+The result of \cite{CL} is confined to the \(L^{2}\)-setting on real hyperbolic spaces and requires a stronger decay assumption at infinity.
+In contrast, our results apply to all rank one Riemannian symmetric spaces of noncompact type and yield sharp quantitative lower bounds for the annular \(L^{p}\)-mass of eigenfunctions, leading to Rellich-type uniqueness theorems for a significantly broader range of \(L^{p}\) spaces.

+The above discussion does not exhaust the Rellich-type phenomenon in the context of symmetric spaces.
+We next show that the Rellich-type uniqueness result admits a significant strengthening for non-real spectral parameters.
+More precisely, our third main result is as follows.